-- (2) A Canadian Legal Advisor is entitled to practise law within the scope of Rule 817. - (3) A disqualified member has none of the rights of membership and is not entitled to practise law for the period of the disqualification. - (4) A former member has none of the rights of membership and is not entitled to practise law. - (5) An inactive member has all the rights and duties of membership but is not permitted to practise law. - (6) A Law Professor member is permitted to practise in accordance with Rule 716. - (7) An Active Pro Bono member is permitted to practise in accordance with Rule 717. - (8) A retired member is not permitted to practise law. - (9) A Senior Life member is permitted to practise law. - (10) A suspended member has none of the rights of membership and is not entitled to practise law during the period of the suspension.
+- (2) A Canadian Legal Advisor is entitled to practise law within the scope of Rule 817. - (3) A disqualified member has none of the rights of membership and is not entitled to practise law for the period of the disqualification. - (4) A former member has none of the rights of membership and is not entitled to practise law. - (5) An inactive member has all the rights and duties of membership but is not permitted to practise law. - (6) A Law Professor member is permitted to practise in accordance with Rule 716. - (7) An Active Pro Bono member is permitted to practise in accordance with Rule 717. - (8) A Senior Life member is permitted to practise law. - (9) A suspended member has none of the rights of membership and is not entitled to practise law during the period of the suspension.

-[Rule 702(7) amended, February 17, 2023]
+[Rule 702(7) amended, February 17, 2023] [Rule 702, former subrule 8, deleted to remove reference to retired member, June 21, 2024]